 garbage to sort

+Now it's time to get into the dirty work.
 Begin sorting the garbage.
-For our bathroom audit, we sorted the garbage we collected over the course of a typical week.
+For our bathroom audit, we sorted through the garbage we collected over the course of a typical week.
 The same could be done for kitchen garbage.
 For this investigation, we gathered up the trash we found in our yard.
+The garbage had accumulated over the winter months.
 Write down everything you find on the home waste audit chart.
 We were certainly surprised by what we found in our garden.

+You might be amazed by what you find.
 A hub cap!
 Multiple water bottles.
-Take out container.
+A take-out food container.
 Lots of flyers and pieces of paper.
-Even some poor kid’s homework.
+Even some poor kid's homework.

 When the sorting and tallying are done, dispose of the trash…properly.